 8. How to fold jeans like a pro: Lay a pair on a flat surface, fold in half from left to right.
 Grab the stacked jean legs, and fold them in half so the hems of the legs line up with the waistband.
 Fold the legs in half one more time.
 Voilà!

 9. Denim fibers need to breathe, so don’t pack folded pairs too tightly together on a shelf or hang denim jackets or vests in a crowded closet.

 10. Wash new jeans twice before taking them to the tailor.
 Why?
 Because jeans will always shrink in length when washed.

 11. If you don’t have time to try on jeans in the store, try the Neck Method: You can determine your size by placing the waistline of the jeans around the diameter of your neck.
 If the waistline of the pant comfortably meets at back of your neck, then the jeans will fit.

 12. Jeans a bit too tight?
-Let them air dry, and tug the damp waistband by hand.
+Let them air dry, hanging them from their belt loops, and tug the damp waistband by hand.
 For extra stretching, tug the damp band while blasting it with a hairdryer or going over it with a super-hot, steam-filled iron.

 13. When you need to treat a stain, don’t scrub the spot with soap or detergent.
 Use a Magic Eraser, instead, that way you don’t disrupt the dye.

 A version of this article was originally published in October 2013.